websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/products/creating-product-bundles.md

    * **Price Type**: Choose whether to use *Static* or *Dynamic* pricing for Option values.

       ```note::
          *Dynamic* uses the link SKU's price for a value, while *Static* uses a fixed price set directly in the value.
-Dynamic and Static prices are added to the Product's base price.
+Dynamic and Static prices are added to the current Product's base price.

-         Also, since Product Bundles use the *Price Type* attribute, they can only use the *Single Selection* and *Select from List* field types.
+         Also, since Product bundles use the *Price Type* attribute, they can only use the *Single Selection* and *Select from List* field types.
       ```

    ![This form is used to configure the Option's settings.](./creating-product-bundles/images/02.png)